Further types of iPhone unlocking

 Disconnect your iPhone from the computer, then set it up again.

-If the iTunes method doesn’t work, you can use the ‘Find My’ app on iCloud.
-However, it won't recognise your device if you haven't synced your iPhone 14 with iTunes.
+If the iTunes method doesn’t work you can use the ‘Find My’ app on iCloud.
+If you haven't synced your iPhone 14 with iTunes before because it won’t recognize your device.
 So the iTunes method won’t work.